sehlen-bsi/botan-docs/docs/cryptodoc/src/05_07_slh_dsa.rst

 Botan supports the SPHINCS\ :sup:`+` Round 3.1 NIST submission [SPX-R3]_.
 The SPHINCS\ :sup:`+` instances are activated using the ``sphincsplus_sha2`` and ``sphincsplus_shake`` modules, enabling their selection for key creation.
+As with the SLH-DSA instances, they are provided to the constructors of the SLH-DSA keys.
 These instances are maintained solely for version compatibility.
 It is strongly recommended to use the SLH-DSA instances instead.

 Signature Creation